Guardian Home Program

 If a Guardian Dog is deemed unfit for breeding due to health issues it will be spayed and this agreement will be satisfied.

-We aim to have three to five litters form the females.
+We aim to have two to four litters form the females.
 But each dog is specific and we want the best for each one.
 Depending on her litters and what health she is in we may only breed her once or twice.

 She will come to us a week before she is due with her litter.
 She will go home to the guardian family after the puppies are weaned.
 This will be between 6 and 8 weeks of age.